corbinlazarone/corbinlazarone/README.md

 - 👋 Hi, I’m @corbinlazarone
 - 👀 I’m interested in ...
-Full-Stakc dev
+Full-Stack devlopment
 - 🌱 I’m currently learning ... python and JS
 - I’m looking to collaborate on ... python projects
 - 📫 How to reach me ... corbinlazarone1@gmail.com